MrScr1pt/CyberSecurityJourney/Journal.md

 ## 13/2/2024
 Covered some topics and took notes.
 Covered topics/sub-topics: Fundamental IT Skills, Computer Hardware Components, Connection Types and Their Function/(NFC, WiFi, Bluetooth, Infrared), OS Independent Troubleshooting, Understanding Basics of Popular Suites/(iCloud, Google Suite, Microsoft Office Suite), Basics of Computer Networking, and sub-topics of Operating systems/(Windows, Linux, MacOS).
 Also did research about how can i make gpt run in Linux terminal such that it can also execute commands through the terminal.
+## 14/2/2024
+Covered all the other sub-topics of "Operating Systems".
+As I used each operating system(Win, MacOS, Linux) for a good amount of time I was familiar with most of the content.
+Started digging more deeply into running gpt through the terminal such that it will also be able to execute commands.
+Also slowly started writing the code for it.